theranbrig/cs-fundamentals/Markdowns/linked-lists-answers.md

 * Come up with a real world example of a linked list.

 Linked lists would be useful in data like a phone's contact app.
-It can grow and change easily and does not necessarily need a fast search function.
-It could also be used for storing levels in a video game where one needs to be beat before passing onto the next.
+It can grow and change easily and does not necessarily need a fast search function, but can be scrolled through relatively easily.

 ## Programming Questions